Nicholson Baker: Career

 Baker is a fervent critic of what he perceives as libraries' unnecessary destruction of paper-based media.
 He wrote several vehement articles in The New Yorker critical of the San Francisco Public Library for sending thousands of books to a landfill, eliminating card catalogs, and destroying old books and newspapers in favor of microfilm.
 In 1997, Baker received the San Francisco–based James Madison Freedom of Information Award in recognition of these efforts.
 In 1999, Baker established a non-profit corporation, the American Newspaper Repository, to rescue old newspapers from destruction by libraries.
 In 2001, he published Double Fold: Libraries and the Assault on Paper about preservation, newspapers, and the American library system.
 An excerpt first appeared in the July 24, 2000, issue of The New Yorker, under the title "Deadline: The Author's Desperate Bid to Save America's Past."
 The exhaustively researched work (there are 63 pages of endnotes and 18 pages of references in the paperback edition) details Baker's quest to uncover the fate of thousands of books and newspapers that were replaced and often destroyed during the microfilming boom of the 1980s and 1990s.

 The 2004 novel Checkpoint is composed of dialogue between two old high school friends, Jay and Ben, who discuss Jay's plans to assassinate President George W. Bush.

 Human Smoke: The Beginnings of World War II, the End of Civilization (2008) is a history of World War II that questions the commonly held belief that the Allies wanted to avoid the war at all costs but were forced into action by Hitler's unforgiving actions.
 It consists largely of official government transcripts and other documents from the time.
 He suggests that the pacifists were correct in their views.

 In March 2008, Baker reviewed John Broughton's Wikipedia: The Missing Manual in the New York Review of Books.
 In the review, Baker described Wikipedia's beginnings, its culture, and his own editing activities under the username "Wageless".
 His article "How I fell in love with Wikipedia" was published in The Guardian newspaper in the UK on April 10, 2008.

 The Anthologist (2009) is narrated by Paul Chowder, a poet, who is attempting to write an introduction to a poetry anthology.
 Distracted by problems in his life, he is unable to begin writing, and instead ruminates on poets and poetry throughout history.
+Also in 2009, Baker reviewed Ken Auletta's Googled: The End of the World as We Know It in the New York Times.
+Auletta responded by sending a letter to the editor bemoaning what he perceived as the inaccuracy of Baker's review.
+Here is Baker's rebuttal: